gileck/book-reader-app/book-parser/parser/steps/02-2-chapter-content-extraction/README.md

 #### 3. Content Filtering
 - Filters out chapters with less than 10,000 characters (likely not real chapters, e.g., preface, acknowledgments)
+- **Exception**: Introduction chapters are always included regardless of length
 - Ensures only substantial chapters are included

 #### 4. Content Processing